 Hazelnut alternative: You can pretty much candy any nut of your choosing.
 Consume the nut element raw to make this a low lectin salad recipe.

 Nut free option: You can eliminate the hazelnuts and substitute with dried fruit such as cranberries, apricots or blueberries, or crunchy seeds such as pepitas or sunflower seeds.

 Toasting the coconut chips: You can toast the coconut chips if you’re after extra texture, although the persimmon and apple provide enough of a crunch element.

 Pomegranate molasses substitute: If you don’t have pomegranate molasses handy, you can use balsamic glaze for the salad dressing recipe.

 Additions: Persimmons pair well with numerous ingredients but none as popular as goat cheese.
 You can sprinkle some on top if you want to add a creamy element.

 Step by step instructions for making this Persimmon Salad:

 Candied nuts are so moreish.
 Once I start, I have to have great willpower to stop.
 And for this recipe, I couldn’t go past some candied hazelnuts to accompany the persimmon.

-The first thing we want to do is to remove the skin of the hazelnut as it’s bitter and it’s not a flavour I was after for this persimmon salad.
-Essentially, we are going to use the boil and rub method whereby you place the hazelnuts in a pot of boiling water for about 15 minutes.
+The first thing we want to do is remove the hazelnut’s skin as it’s bitter, and it’s not a flavour I was after for this persimmon salad.
+So essentially, we will use the boil and rub method whereby you place the hazelnuts in a pot of boiling water for about 15 minutes.